Classification

 • runs along the inferior edge of the falx cerebri and drains blood into the straight sinus (merges with the great vein of Galen)

-• It receives tributaries from the falx itself as well as some small veins from the medial surface of hemispheres
+• It receives tributaries from the falx itself as well as some small veins from the medial surface of the hemispheres

 • straight sinus